 These risks are hypothetical; the real risk profile of CBD cannot be established until there are more high-quality data.
 However, it seems that the vast majority of people who take CBD, in controlled trials or from anecdotal evidence, find it tolerable and with few side effects.

-Consumption of CBD can result in a dry mouth, nausea, diarrhoea, and/or tiredness.
-Usually less than 10% of patients have any noticeable side effects, and these effects usually go away if they continue with the treatment.
+Consumption of CBD can result in a dry mouth, nausea, diarrhea, and/or tiredness.
+Usually, less than 10% of patients have any noticeable side effects, and these effects usually go away if they continue with the treatment.

 CBD is a naturally occurring metabolite – it is found in the body and is a part of the body’s natural processes.
 This means that it is non-toxic to the body.
 Because the human body is familiar with CBD and its metabolites, it can easily digest it when there is too much of it around.
 This familiarity also lets it pass unhindered through the blood/brain barrier, which can stop some drugs from reaching the brain in sufficient quantities.
 Because of this, relatively small quantities are needed.